automatictester/crypto-exp/readme.md

 <sup>3</sup> - amount of space to the counter determines how many blocks the cipher can process safely;
   e.g. 8 bit counter only allows for 265 blocks

+<sup>4</sup> - nonce and counter can be combined using any invertible operation: concatenation, addition and XOR;
+               e.g. 64 bit nonce (48 bit message number + 16 bit additional nonce data) + 64 bit counter

 |Mode|Encryption parallelizable|Decryption parallelizable|Random access|Requires padding|
 |---|---|---|---|---|
 |ECB|yes|yes|yes|yes|